 Unions aren’t the only protesters at the ‘save the tollbooth’ demonstration.
 Privacy activists worry that toll devices and cameras invade their privacy and track their movements.

 “We would like drivers to have the choice of being able to pay in cash or electronically,” says John Bowman, vice president of a drivers’ rights group.
 “There are people who don’t want a transponder on their vehicle for privacy reasons.
 They don’t want to be tracked where they go.”

 Others have pointed at various cases where drivers have received erroneous bills for thousands of dollars because transponders malfunctioned or the technology failed.

-Another consideration is that some people like the option of seeing a person at the point of toll collection to ask a question about the toll or simply to get directions.
+Another consideration is that some people like the option of stopping at a toll booth gate and seeing a person at the point of toll collection to ask a question about the toll or simply to get directions.
 As more aspects of daily life become automated, some are frustrated by the lack of human interaction.

 But for those who are fighting for the traditional booth and collector, they are mostly met with clichés like ‘nothing stays the same,’ and ‘it’s a dying breed.’
 Like elevator operators, lamplighters, footmen and Mr. Bucket’s toothpaste cap job in Charlie and the Chocolate Factory, workers are told to embrace the future and ‘learn to code’ instead of collecting tolls or riding elevators.